 • Dark mode inverses the color of the UI enabling components to be accessible on darker backgrounds.
 This mode has been designed to be used in sections of the UI as opposed to entire pages or experiences.

-• Compact mode increases the density of the UI allowing more information and actions to be shown.
-Useful for workspace-type experiences.
+• Compact mode increases UI density, allowing more information and actions to be displayed.
+Like dark mode, it's intended for use in specific sections of the UI rather than across entire pages or experiences.

 For more detailed information on how to use modes, see Modes.